nextbreakpoint/nextfractal-openjdk-binaries/README.md

     make images

-The new jdk will be create in build/windows-x86_64-normal-server-release/images/jdk.
+The new JDK will be create in build/windows-x86_64-normal-server-release/images/jdk.

-### Build binaries on Fedora
+### Build JDK on Fedora

 Install the build tools and libraries with commands: